ripl/Transcrib3D/README.md

 Remember to replace the paths.

-For the scannet_data_root, there should be scannet scene folders under it, such as *scene0000_00*
+~~For the scannet_data_root, there should be scannet scene folders under it, such as *scene0000_00*~~

-If you are using TTIC slurm, the scannet_data_root should be */share/data/ripl/scannet_raw/train/*
+~~If you are using TTIC slurm, the scannet_data_root should be */share/data/ripl/scannet_raw/train/*.~~

+`scannet_data_root` can be set to `/path/to/Transcribe3D/project/folder/Transcribe3D/data/scannet_object_info` as we provide the GT scannet bounding boxes already.

 To run sr3d or scanrefer, simply modify the --dataset setting.

+We test the first 300 samples for NR3D and 140 samples for SR3D in our paper.

 After running the evaluation, a folder which has a name starting with 'eval_results_' and containing configuration infomation will be created.
 Under this folder, there will be subfolders named after time.

 ## Analyze Result
 You might run one or more experiments of a evaluation configuration, and get some subfolders named after formatted time.
 The time/times are used for analyze the results.
+An example timestamp looks like "2023-10-26-15-48-12".

 Specify the formatted time(s) after the --ft setting: